katieloesch/hunting-buddy/README.md

 - The backend development server will start at `http://localhost:5100/`.
 - The frontend development server will start at `http://localhost:5173/`.
   - By default, your web browser should automatically open and navigate to this address.
   - If it doesn’t, you can manually access the application by entering `http://localhost:5173/` in any web browser.

 ## <a name="technologies"></a> 4.
 Technologies Used

 ### Core Technologies

-This application was built using the MERN stack, an open source–centric collection of technologies that uses JavaScript for both the browser and server sides of a web application:
+This application was built using the `MERN stack`, an open source–centric collection of technologies that uses `JavaScript` for both the browser and server sides of a web application:

 - **Frontend**
   - **React.js** (v18.3.1)